Table of contents

 Ultimately, it’s the company who has to set its evaluation needs.
 Some may establish simpler periods and others may need to carry out more ongoing and thorough reviews.

 New performance review trends are based on data analysis, ongoing reviews and the use of technology as a fundamental tool.

-Alejandro Ferraro, Executive HR Director of Accenture Latam, touches on this in an interview
+Alejandro Ferraro, Executive HR Director of Accenture Latam, touches on this in an interview (in Spanish):

 "We used to focus on meeting objectives, and we spent hours on peer comparison processes.
 We re now instead focussing on individual coaching, giving feedback throughout the year, working on skills development, on employee interests, on strengths, and on finding the best place for each collaborator where they give their all."